intermine/im-docs/docs/system-requirements/software/perl.rst

 CPAN stands for the Comprehensive Perl Archive Network - and is the software repository for Perl modules (you can compare it to `python's pypi <http://pypi.python.org/pypi/>`_, Yum/Apt repositories in Linux, or Apple's App Store).
-If you have Perl  installed you have CPAN.
+If you have Perl  installed, you have CPAN.
 To check type `cpan` in a terminal.

-To install modules with CPAN you may first need to set up the installer, in a terminal run:
+To install modules with CPAN you may first need to set up the installer, in the terminal run:

 .. code-block:: bash

   $ cpan

-This will take you to a cpan shell, which will allow you to configure your properties. to review your current configuration type:
+This will take you to a cpan shell, which will allow you to configure your properties.
+To review your current configuration type:

 .. code-block:: bash

   $ o conf

-When you first run cpan should run:
+When you first run cpan, you should run:

 .. code-block:: bash

   $ o conf init

 This will guide you through the set-up procedure.
-You can run this later change the settings which are set automatically.
+You can run this later to change the settings which are set automatically.

 To change a setting manually, type: